Email hosting for accountants: handle tax season without per-seat scaling

 Getting started

 1. 1Add your firm's domain.
-SHIPMAIL walks you through the registrar setup.
+Shipmail walks you through the registrar setup.
 Create individual mailboxes for partners and shared addresses like info@, tax@, and payroll@.

 2. 2Grant shared inbox access to partners and permanent staff.
 Everyone who handles client communication sees the same shared inboxes.
 Replies go out from the firm's address, not a personal mailbox.